FirmwareHandoff/firmware_handoff/source/transfer_list.rst

    * - checksum
      - 0x1
      - 0x4
      - If enabled by the flags, the checksum is used to provide basic protection against something overwriting the TL in memory.
-The checksum is set to a value such that the sum over every byte in the {`tl_base_pa`, …, `tl_base_pa + size - 1`} address range, modulo 256, is equal to 0.
+The checksum is set to a value such that the xor over every byte in the {`tl_base_pa`, …, `tl_base_pa + size - 1`} address range, is equal to 0.
 For the purposes of this calculation, the value of this checksum field in the TL header must be assumed as 0.
 Note that the checksum includes the TL header, all TEs and the inter-TE padding, but not the range reserved for future TE additions up to max_size.
 The values of inter-TE padding bytes are not defined by this specification and may be uninitialized memory.
 (This means that multiple TLs with exactly the same size and contents may still have different checksum values.).
 If checksums are not used, this must be 0.

    * - version
      - 0x1